The Lizardman Frequently Asked Questions

 Do you have any pets?

-Jezebel, Kabuki, & Luna.
-We have had a total of nine ferrets thus
+Jezebel, Kabuki, Luna, Mojo, & Molotov We have had a total of eleven ferrets thus

 far.
 Dervish, Eris, Fozzie, Ginsu, Houdini, and Illoigor have all passed on after very